 Part D plans with gap coverage

 There are several North Dakota Medicare Part D plans that include gap coverage.
-The Part D plan from UnitedHealthcare has a monthly premium of $29.30 and a low $310 deductible.
+The Part D plan from has a monthly premium of $29.30 and a low $310 deductible.
 Its four-star performance brings you little to no-cost drugs even after you reach the donut hole phase.

 Cigna has a gap coverage policy for $52 monthly.
 Patients with this plan appreciate the low $100 deductible.